arielseidman/K-Means_Clustering/Plants_nb.md

             "nb", "lb", "nf", "nt", "ns", "nu", "on", "Prince Edward Island", "qc", "sk", "yt", "dengl", "fraspm")

-# Initialize a matrix of zeros with 1 row per plant and 1 column per territory
+# Initialize a matrix of zeros with 1 row per plant and 1 column per region
 presence_matrix <- matrix(0, nrow = length(raw_data), ncol = length(state_names))

-# Name the columns of the matrix using territory names
+# Name the columns of the matrix using region names
 colnames(presence_matrix) <- state_names

 # Populate the matrix
 for (i in 1:length(raw_data)) {
-  # Split each line into the plant name and the list of states
+  # Split each line into the plant name and the list of regions
   elements <- unlist(strsplit(raw_data[i], ","))

-  # Extract the state names (discard the first element which is the plant name)
+  # Extract the region names (discard the first element which is the plant name)
   plant_states <- elements[-1]

   # Trim white space and ensure consistent capitalization
   plant_states <- trimws(plant_states)

-  # Filter out any territories that are not in the state_names list
+  # Filter out any regions that are not in the state_names list
   valid_states <- plant_states[plant_states %in% state_names]

   # Mark the corresponding columns with 1's